-Rebecca Coyne is the Executive Director of Executive Education at Harvard Law School, where she works with faculty and an administrative team to develop leadership programs that serve law firm managing partners, emerging law firm leaders, and General Counsel from across the globe.
+Rebecca Coyne is the Assistant Dean for Executive Education at Harvard Law School, where she works with faculty and an administrative team to develop leadership programs that serve law firm managing partners, emerging law firm leaders, and General Counsel from across the globe.

 Originally from upstate New York, Rebecca spent a year after college working and traveling abroad and then moved to Boston where she began a career in executive education.
 Prior to joining Harvard Law School, she spent 10 years at Harvard Kennedy School, most recently as the Executive Director of Program and Technology for Executive Education.
 In addition, she has worked at numerous educational institutions including Harvard Business School, The Young Presidents’ Organization (YPO), and Suffolk University.

 Rebecca graduated from University of New Hampshire in Durham, NH with a dual degree in English and International Affairs.
 In her spare time she enjoys traveling, hiking, and reading.

 Andrew Finn is Associate Director of Operations and Finance for Harvard Law School Executive Education (HLSEE) where he leads the department’s budgeting and long-term financial planning efforts, manages a team of Program Coordinators, and serves as a member of the senior management team.